Johnlon/vga-tang-nano-fpga/README.md

-# Vga Experiments with Tang Nano 9 FPGA
+# VGA Experiments with Tang Nano 9 FPGA

 Experiments using a cheap Tang Nano 9 to generate VGA signals.